AugustusKling/shipper/README.md

 `--skip` When `true` the existing file contents are never sent.
 Newly added lines are sent, though.
 When `false` all lines will be sent which includes lines that have already been sent with an ealier program start.

 `--file-encoding` Encoding of input file.
 Defaults to UTF-8 which should be fine for most Linux systems.
 Needs to be set explicitly for Windows systems because their default encoding depends on the region they were sold.

+`--logging-configuration` Path to detailed logging configuration.
+The empty default leads to using the bundled `logging.properties`.